-Complaint Example Quality of your medical care • Are you unhappy with the quality of the care you have received (including care in the hospital)?
-Respecting your privacy • Do you believe that someone did not respect your right to privacy or shared information about you that you feel should be confidential?
+Complaint Example Quality of your medical care Are you unhappy with the quality of the care you have received (including care in the hospital)?
+Respecting your privacy Do you believe that someone did not respect your right to privacy or shared information about you that you feel should be confidential?
 Disrespect, poor customer service, or other negative behaviors Has someone been rude or disrespectful to you?
-Are you unhappy with how our Member Services has treated you?
+Are you unhappy with how our Member Service has treated you?
 Do you feel you are being encouraged to leave the plan?
+Waiting times Are you having trouble getting an appointment, or waiting too long to get it?
+Have you been kept waiting too long by doctors, pharmacists, or other health professionals?
+Or by our Member Service or other staff at the plan?
+Examples include waiting too long on the phone, in the waiting room, when getting a prescription, or in the exam room.
+Cleanliness Are you unhappy with the cleanliness or condition of a clinic, hospital, or doctor's office?